4 steps to better boundaries at work

 To help us see what’s going on I use inversion, the problem-solving technique championed by the investor Waffen Buffet.

-I ask them to share all that they’d be thinking and doing, as well as what others might do, that cause them to work later than planned or login later.
+I ask them to share all that they’d be thinking and doing, as well as what others might do (situations) that would lead them to do extra work, work later than planned or login after hours.

-By using inversion, we surface the issues that could sabotage our plans, we go beyond simply coming up with ways to better manage our time.
+By using inversion, you go beyond simply coming up with ways to better manage your time and surface the issues that could sabotage a plan.

-This way we can extend our list of actions to include those that deal with the causes of working long hours, rather than simply treating the symptoms.
+This helps to extend our list of actions to include those that deal with the causes of being spread too thin or working long hours, rather than simply treating the symptoms.

 Ask yourself: